aaucsd/MCIR/README.md

 [^1]: Yash Puranik and Nikolaos V Sahinidis.
 Bounds tightening based on optimality conditions for370 nonconvex box-constrained optimization. _Journal of Global Optimization_

-### Train Artificial Neural Networks

-Our simple neural networks that emulate synthetic functions are trained with `src/train_nn_one_layer.py`.
-The commands to train the neural networks that were used in the paper are provided at the top of the same python script.